sonyhome/FAB_LED/README.md

     pixel array back and forth to an untyped pixel array (uint8_t * or uint32_t *) to do manipulations.
 The untyped pixel arrays will be a bit more efficient to display with `sendPixels()`.
+* Support 1 or 2 ports.
+Two ports allow to update two LED strips in parrallel, for faster writes, either into 2 stripes or interleaved pixels.

 Bio
 ===